jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ```
 Get-AGMLibPolicies -enforcedretention
 ```
-If you wish to know where your compute engine instance snapshots are going use this command:
+If you wish to know where your Compute Engine instance snapshots are going use this command:
 ```
 Get-AGMLibPolicies -snapshotlocation
 ```